Find Affordable College Courses

 156 Yearly Graduations

 National University is the 14th most popular school in the nation for students seeking a master's degree in general public health.
 Each year, around 18,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $13,320 per year, while in-state graduate students, on average, pay $15,480 per year.
-For the 2020-2021 academic year, 156 master's degrees were handed out to general public health majors at National University.
-Of these students, 74% were women and 72% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $13,320 per year, while in-state graduate students, on average, pay $15,912 per year.
+During the most recent year for which we have data, 156 people received their master's degree in general public health from National University.
+Of these students, 70% were women and 70% were members of underrepresented racial-ethnic groups.

 #15